nicolas-miari/nicolas-miari.github.io/_pages/apps/fun_with_groups/FunWithGroups.markdown

 ---
 layout: page
-title:  "Fun with Groups for macOS and iOS"
+title:  "Fun with Groups"
 permalink: "/apps/FunWithGroups/"
 published: true
 ---

-### Fun with Groups

-Fun with Groups is mathematics for kids but with a twist.
+### Fun with Groups is mathematics for kids but with a twist.

 Instead of the tired reinforcing of arithmetic and other elementary mathematics that kids already learn at school, this app takes the novel approach of familiarizing children with